sculpin/sculpin.io/source/getstarted.md

 To create and publish your first Sculpin site, you will need to complete the following steps:

-1. Download and Install Sculpin
+1. Download and Install Composer
 1. Download and Install a Starter Kit
 1. Run Sculpin
 1. Add Content to Sculpin